skyvlan/CursesHangmanPy/README.md

 # CursesHangmanPy
-WIP Hangman in Python using Curses for group Project
+Hangman in Python using Curses for group Project

-idk how to use Python lmao
+what an ugly way to do it but we're done!